 Interest rate risk is the risk that future cash flows will fluctuate as a result of changes in market interest rates.
 The Company is exposed to interest rate risk to the extent that changes in LIBOR rates will impact its various debt facilities which are subject to floating interest rates.
-Assuming all other variables remain constant, an increase or decrease of 10 basis points in LIBOR rates in the year ended December 31, 2015 would have decreased or increased pre-tax net earnings by \$5 million.
-The Company had no interest rate swaps or financial contracts in place as at or during the year ended December 31, 2015.
+Assuming all other variables remain constant, an increase or decrease of 10 basis points in LIBOR rates in the year ended December 31, 2017 would have decreased or increased pre-tax net earnings by \$5 million.
+The Company had no other financial contracts in place as at or during the year ended December 31, 2017 except for the interest rate swap with Century Bright (notes 13 and 21).
+Realized and unrealized gains and losses on the interest rate swap are as follows.